aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #    Considerations defined in this RFC, under the memorandum of
  #    understanding with the IETF, currently ICANN, may act in accordance
  #    with all competent court orders.
 No ownership claims will be made
- #    by ICANN or the IETF Trust on the database or the code.
+ #    by ICANN or the IETF Trust on the database or the id.
 Any person
- #    making a contribution to the database or code waives all rights to
+ #    making a contribution to the database or id waives all rights to
  #    future claims in that contribution or in the TZ Database.

 6. Google double-conversion